#massive lore dump below cut be warned

 Second generation examples include:

-No Significant Harassment; he has a green puppet with lighter green markings, a rounded face shape, and light gray antennae bases with no "proper" antennae.
+No Significant Harassment; he has a green puppet with lighter green markings, a somewhat long face shape, and light gray antennae bases with no "proper" antennae.
 He has a very rounded, stocky build, more so than even a lot of first generator iterators such as Moon.
-He has a screen/LED type display for a face in order to make him more expressive; looking too closely or when his display is off can get creepy however, as what resembles pupils in the display are actually typical iterator eye cameras that are more visible due to the screen.
+He has a screen/LED type display for an upper face in order to make him more expressive; looking too closely or when his display is off can get creepy however, as what resembles pupils in the display are actually typical iterator eye cameras that are more visible due to the screen.
 He at one point filled in for Moon and acted as her replacement for a rather important project she couldn't supervise at the time.

 Seven Red Suns; they have a light yellow puppet with red markings, a tapered head shape (their face more resembling a mask in a way than anything), and long, outwards pointing triangular dark gray antennae.
-They have a very thin, almost lanky build.
+They have somewhat chubby build.
 They have quite a few odd traits.
 They have expressive antennae that are mobile sideways, unlike normal iterator antennae.
 They have very unusual eyes with colored "iris" lights in the usual black eye; the right is red and has an actual camera capable of zooming and taking pictures, the left is gold/yellow and actually has fairly poor vision due to only being intended to give them a proper field of vision and depth perception when not using their camera eye.
 They're also the last or one of the last few iterators in their generation, and they have some third generation level technology as a result.

 Third generation iterators are usually on the shorter side, with most ranging in height from as short as Unparalleled Innocence to around as tall as No Significant Harassment.
 They're typically very slender, being quite sleek and streamlined in build, with a few sporadic models with a slightly bulkier build mixed in.
 Their colors vary heavily varied in range, with everything from muted monochromes to bright vibrant hues and anything in between.
 In a more canon leaning timeline this would be a very short generation, not even 100 kilocycles before ending in mass ascension, but mass ascension didn't happen here so it could theoretically last at least a good bit longer than that.